lidoralmasi/amazon-cart-clone/README.md

-shopping cart made with React Redux backend made with firebase
+shopping cart made with React Redux, backend made with firebase